 Solid Timber Benchtops

 Smith & Smith handcraft all timber benchtops fitted to their kitchens.
 Solid timber benchtops give a unique finish to match a variety of styles, from the traditional to ultra-modern.
-Smith & Smith benchtops are usually coated in two pack polyurethane or a wood oil to give them protection.
+Smith & Smith benchtops are usually coated in two-pack polyurethane or wood oil to give them protection.

 Hot pans should always be placed on a trivet and a chopping board should be used during food preparation.
 Prolonged hours of direct sunlight may alter the colour of a timber benchtop, discuss benchtop placement with your designer.